aljazceru/sovereign-agents/README.md

 - technology advancements and state of the world has brought us to a point where it is possible and also needed to build them
 - pushing the boundries of possible and advancing the frontier of AI and human capabilities
 - creating a free(er) market for compute and data and escape the big tech surveillance bubble
+- enabling private individuals keep their privacy while benefit from advancemnets in technology
+- demonstrate the superior technological advancements of distributed technologies and open networks

 ### Guiding principles for sovereign agents are:
 - they preserve the individuals privacy